Abnormal

 cervix, the external os fails to dilate.

-> This may be due to lack of softening of the
+may be due to lack of softening of the

 cervix during pregnancy or cervical spasm